getify/Functional-Light-JS/ch1.md

 >
 > Then we make another function called `printMagicNumber(..)` which first reduces a list of numbers using that `sumOnlyFavorites(..)` reducer we just defined, resulting in a sum of only numbers that passed the *favorite* checks.
 Then `printMagicNumber(..)` pipes that final sum into `constructMsg(..)`, which creates a string value that finally goes into `console.log(..)`.

-All those moving pieces *speak* to an FP developer in declarative, verifiable ways that may seem highly unfamiliar to you right now.
+All those moving pieces *speak* to an FP developer in ways that likely seem highly unfamiliar to you right now.
 This book will help you *speak* that same kind of reasoning so that it's as readable to you as any other code, if not more so!

-I'll just make a few other quick remarks about this code comparison, and then we'll set it aside and focus our attention for the rest of the book on digging deep into the concepts therein.
+A few other quick remarks about this code comparison:

 * It's likely that for many readers, the former snippet feels closer to comfortable/readable/maintainable than the latter snippet.
 It's entirely OK if that's the case.
 You're in exactly the right spot.
 I'm confident that if you stick it out through the whole book, and practice everything we talk about, that second snippet will eventually become a lot more natural, maybe even preferable!